jowr/librefprop.so/readme.md

 It is possible to use the shared libraries without root access.
 However, you need to make sure that the libraries get found and it is recommended to add something like `export LD_LIBRARY_PATH=/home/USERNAME/lib:/home/USERNAME/refprop:$LD_LIBRARY_PATH` to the calls to executables that need REFPROP.
 The makefile will print more instructions when running `make install` as a non-root user.

 ## Known Problems
-  * Older compilers might not with the OpenMP directives used in the original Fortran code.
-If you experience any problems related to OpenMP, try removing OpenMP support by setting `USEOPENMP  :=FALSE` in line 50 of the Makefile.
+  * Older compilers might not work properly with the OpenMP directives used in the original Fortran code.
+If you experience any problems related to OpenMP, try removing OpenMP support by setting `USEOPENMP  :=FALSE` in line 51 of the Makefile.

 ## General Remarks
 Please note that you need a working and licensed copy of REFPROP in order to use the software provided here.
 This is not a replacement for REFPROP.
 You can purchase REFPROP at http://www.nist.gov/srd/nist23.cfm